kdonnay/meltt/README.md

 ```

 ## Inside the Output Object
-Like most S3 objects, the output from `meltt` is nested list containing valuable information.
-The output from `meltt` retains the original input data and taxonomies and the specification assumptions as well as list of contender events (i.e. events that were flagged as potential matches but weren't as good as another option).
-Note that we are expanding meltt's functionality to include more posterior function to ease extraction of this information, but for now, note that it can be accessed with the usual `$` key.
+Like most S3 objects, the output from `meltt` is a nested list containing a range of useful information.
+The output from `meltt` retains the original input data and taxonomies and the specification assumptions as well as lists of contender events (i.e. events that were flagged as potential matches but did not match as closely as another event).
+Note that we are expanding meltt's functionality to include more posterior function to ease extraction of this information, but for now, it can simply be accessed using the usual `$` key convention.

 ```R
 names(output)